Back to Artists

 Do I get a copy of my scan?

-Unlike many printers, you always get a copy of your scan, plus a JPEG version for publicity and a web-optimised version for use online.
+Unlike many printers, with us you always get a copy of your scan, plus a JPEG version for publicity and a web-optimised version for use online.